hanjiadong0/LeanCourse25/README.md

 * When you have downloaded the repository a message appears allowing you to open the project folder.
 To test that everything is working, open the repository and open the file `LeanCourse25/Test.lean`.
-The file should be ready a few seconds later.
+The file should be ready after loading a while.
 If you see a blue squiggle under `#eval`, Lean is running correctly.

 * A useful (but optional) extension is the VSCode extension `Error Lens`.
 If you install this, you will see messages from Lean right in the file where you're typing.